top of page

 To schedule an appointment directly with me, fill out one of my waiting lists, email me directly at therapy@DulcineaPitagora.com, or leave a message for me at 917-675-3446.
 If I don't have an opening that works with your schedule, I am happy to give referrals to other therapists.
 To schedule an appointment with one of the therapists on my team, please contact them directly.

-My office hours are Monday, Tuesday, Wednesday, and Thursday afternoons and evenings.
-Due to the pandemic, I am working remotely via HIPAA-compliant video platforms until further notice.
-At some point I will be back in my office, which is located at 110 Lafayette Street, suite 501, in lower Manhattan (near the 6, J/Z, N/Q/R/W, and A/C/E subway lines at the Canal Street stations, and the 1/2 subway lines at the Franklin Street station).
+My office hours are Monday, Tuesday, Wednesday, and Thursday afternoons and evenings, and my team has a variety of office hours.
+We see clients remotely via HIPAA-compliant video platforms as well as in-person in our office in lower Manhattan (near the 6, J/Z, N/Q/R/W, and A/C/E subway lines at the Canal Street stations, and the 1/2 subway lines at the Franklin Street station).

 Yes, I do set aside a certain number of appointments to see people on a sliding scale.
 At the moment, those appointments are overbooked, so I will likely not have an opening this.
 I don’t currently have any sliding scale openings, but one of the therapists I work with might.
 If you’d like to be added to my sliding scale waiting list to work with me or one of the other therapists in my practice, please fill out this form.